By Joanne Jeffries. Last Updated 15th October 2021. Welcome to our loss of sight claims guide where we’ll explain how to make a loss of sight claim.

-According to the Royal National Institute for the Blind, each day begin to suffer some form of loss of sight.
+According to the Royal National Institute for the Blind, each day 250 begin to suffer some form of loss of sight.
 The charities figures also showed that in 2015 there were approximately two million people suffering from visual impairments of some level.
 360,000 of these people were registered as partially sighted or suffering total blindness.
-If you have suffered an accident or injury which has affected your vision you could be entitled to claim compensation for loss of sight.
+If you have suffered an accident or injury which has affected your vision you could be entitled to make a claim.

 The Health and Safety Executive (also known as the HSE) is the body responsible for tracking accidents and injuries in the workplace.
-Whilst all accidents resulting in an injury should be reported to the body, it is especially important to report accidents or injuries caused by negligence which result in the partial or complete loss of sight in one eye or both eyes.
-When any one (be they an employee or member of the public) suffers an accident which leads to them losing some degree of vision they could be entitled to seek sight loss compensation.
+Whilst all accidents resulting in an injury should be reported to the body, it is especially important to report accidents or injuries caused by negligence that result in the partial or complete loss of sight in one eye or both eyes.
+When anyone (be they an employee or member of the public) suffers an accident that leads to them losing some degree of vision they could be entitled to seek sight loss compensation.
 Depending on the cause of and circumstances leading to the loss of vision, the victim may also be able to make a claim against insurance at the same time.
 Any accident which affects your sight can be life-changing for you.
 As such, you could be entitled to claim compensation.

 Select A Section

 - Blindness, Loss Of Vision And Eye Injury Compensation Guide

 - What Is Blindness And Loss Of Vision?

 - Statistics For Loss Of Vision And Blindness

 - Compensation For Loss Of Sight After A Head Injury

 - Claiming Compensation For Loss Of Sight After A Chemical Injury